This is a unique job!

 Interviewees will normally be expected to stay overnight on the night before the interviews (free of charge).

 The centre is open 7 days a week and normal working hours are 30 hours per worker, per week.
 Workers are responsible for providing adequate cover within these hours between them.
-Workers are eligible for 2 full days off per week, to be negotiated between co-workers.
+Workers are expected to take 2 full days off per week, to be negotiated between co-workers.
 This has to be shown to be satisfactory to the Management Committee.

-This is a living-in job and is definitely not 9-5.
+This is a live-in job and is definitely not 9-5.
 In fact, weekends, holiday times and evenings are the busiest times.
 Work patterns will vary depending on the day of the week and the number and type of visitors.
 For example, Friday usually sees a big turnover of visitors and a great deal of housework, restocking etc. before waiting to settle the visitors in at whatever time(s) they arrive.
 Midweek can be quiet and a time for routine jobs, admin etc. and days off.
 When there are lots of small children the day may start earlier; whilst at other times the visitors may expect to be able to find a worker on hand to answer questions when they get up much later!
 Some workers have done specific shifts e.g. early or late; others have preferred to work together most of the time.
 Whatever arrangements are set up, the essential requirements are flexibility and the ability to negotiate, compromise and communicate with your co-worker.